bxavaby/nephtegen/README.md

 # Nephtegen

-## a terminal-based creative AI assistant built in Go using the Bubble Tea framework.
+## A terminal-based creative AI assistant built in Go using the Bubble Tea framework.
 It integrates an LLM via API to generate evocative content such as names, mottos, haikus, and symbolic phrases — all guided by user-selected themes and structural formats.

 ### Features